kjartanp/docs.particular.net/persistence/upgrades/sql-4to5.md

 For solutions with many projects, the [Target Framework Migrator](https://marketplace.visualstudio.com/items?itemName=PavelSamokha.TargetFrameworkMigrator) Visual Studio extension can reduce the manual effort required in performing an upgrade.

+## Moved types from namespace `NServiceBus.Persistence.Sql` to `NServiceBus`

+For straight forward access to commonly used types certain configuration APIs have been moved from the namespace `NServiceBus.Persistence.Sql` to `NServiceBus`.
+The code has to be adjusted accordingly.

 ## Microsoft.Data.SqlClient compatibility

 In order to add support for `Microsoft.Data.SqlClient`, the persister no longer references `System.Data.SqlClient`.
 The persister is compatible with both clients, but a package reference to `System.Data.SqlClient` or `Microsoft.Data.SqlClient` will need to be added to any projects using the persister.